Governor Cuomo Asks N.Y. Sports Leagues to Reopen

 “I think this is in the best interest of all the people and the best interest of the state of New York.”

-The governors remarks come after the UFC and NASCAR made their return last week.
+The governor’s remarks come after the UFC and NASCAR made their return last week.
 New York is home to two Major League Baseball teams who hope to be playing after Commissioner Manfred pitches a new pay structure that would pave the way for a resumption of play in early July.

 The NFL has also given its teams permission to open their facilities this week.
 However, teams must still comply with local quarantine and social distancing restrictions in their respective states.